actnwit/shaderity-graph/src/types/README.md

 ## VaryingInputSocketData

-Data for a socket that takes an varying variable as input Only fragment shader nodes can have this socket.
+Data for a socket that takes an varying variable as input.
 |Name|Type|Description|Required|
 |:--|:--|:--|:--|
 |socketName|`string`|Name of this socket|✅ Yes|